eclipse-edc/Connector/Restructuring.md

 to communicate and to interact with a data space.

 ## The `minimal` module
-Provides basic implementations of many of the extension points in order to get a connector up-and-running quickly.
+Provides basic low-complexity implementations of many of the extension points in order to get a connector up-and-running quickly.
 Implementations in this module will be okay for developing/testing but shouldn't be used in enterprise-grade production environments.